A Generalization of Mackey's Theory of Induced Representations: Decomposition (disintegration) of measures

-\qedsymbol \, Part (a) of the Lemma is an immediate consequence of Lemmas \ref{lem:decomposition.4} and \ref{lem:decomposition.5'} with $1_K \cdot g$ inserted for $g$ in the formula (\ref{dec_m}), where $1_K$ is the characteristic function of the compact set $K$.
+\end{lem} (Note that the $\sigma$-ring of Borel sets with a regular measure on this ring is sufficient to recover all measurable subsets and their measures obtained by the standard completion of the Borel measure space.) \qedsymbol \, Part (a) of the Lemma is an immediate consequence of Lemmas \ref{lem:decomposition.4} and \ref{lem:decomposition.5'} with $1_K \cdot g$ inserted for $g$ in the formula (\ref{dec_m}), where $1_K$ is the characteristic function of the compact set $K$.
 The only non-trivial part of the proof lies in showing that $\pi_\mathfrak{X}(K)$ is measurable, which was proved in Lemma \ref{lem:decomposition.5'}.

 For (b) observe that if $R_{\eta^{-1}}g \in L^1 (\mathfrak{X}, \mu) \Leftrightarrow g \in L^1 (\mathfrak{X}, R_\eta \mu)$, then by Lemma \ref{lem:decomposition.4}:

 thus

 Note that the operations of restriction $(\cdot)'_{K}$ to $K$ and right translation $R_\eta (\cdot)$ do not commute.
 Indeed if we write $R_\eta \circ (\cdot)'_{K}$ for $ R_\eta((\cdot)'_K )$, then $R_\eta \circ (\cdot)'_{K} = (\cdot)'_{K \cdot \eta^{-1}} \circ R_\eta = (R_\eta (\cdot))'_{K \cdot \eta^{-1}}$ i. e. first restrict to $K$ and then translate $R_\eta$ is the same as first translate $R_\eta$ and then restrict to $K \cdot \eta^{-1}$ (and not to $K$).